honeycombio/refinery/README.md

 Refinery is available as a Helm chart in the Honeycomb Helm repository.

-You can install Refinery with the following command:
+You can install Refinery with the following command, which uses the default values file:

 ```bash
 helm repo add honeycomb https://honeycombio.github.io/helm-charts
 helm install refinery honeycomb/refinery
 ```

-This installation will use the default values file.
-You can also supply your own:
+Alternatively, supply your own custom values file:

 ```bash
 helm install refinery honeycomb/refinery --values /path/to/refinery-values.yaml
 ```

+where `/path/to/refinery-values.yaml` is the file's path.

 ## Peer Management